ericf/css-mediaquery/README.md

 CSS Media Match
 ===============

-Determins if a givien CSS Media Query matches a set of values.
+Determines if a given CSS Media Query matches a set of values.

 License